 Once you finish up, your cat may like it better, and they’ll look seriously picture-worthy, too.

 This collar is a bit more time-consuming than other selections but also very practical.
 You must take some measurements to create an appropriately sized circle on a thick poster board or piece of cardboard.
 You’ll need a pair of scissors, a compass, tape, a hole punch, and a decorative ribbon or string.

 In this video, the instructor teaches you to assemble a handy little posterboard collar that’s easy as pie.
 You even get to watch a handsome feline model help out with measurements.
 The video guides you step-by-step on how to cut and piece together the collar so you can create a snug fit.

 This collar is another inexpensive, easy-to-assemble choice if you’re less crafty and need something quick.

 DIY Cat Cone: Final Thoughts

 As you can see, you can get as fancy or as simple as you like.
-Learning how to make a cat cone can give your kitty the best wear for their body.
-You can finally say goodbye to the annoying cone of shame for good—and your cat will thank you for it.
+Learning how to make a cat cone can give your kitty the best fit for their body.
+You can finally say goodbye to the annoying cone of shame for good, and your cat will thank you.

 Featured Image Credit: Chomphuphucar, Shutterstock